bchen203/CarGO-Co./README.md

  - We did not implement the buffer.
  - Because we did not implement the buffer, we could not implement SIFT
 10) Here is some additional items you may find useful in grading the project:
- - Our recordings of ourselves working on the code is in the following folder: [link](https://drive.google.com/drive/folders/1EnAzyScByTH-xV-R-nzwLkKr7LVadN-J?usp=sharing)
+ - Our recordings of ourselves working on the code is in the following folder: [Coding Recordings](https://drive.google.com/drive/folders/1EnAzyScByTH-xV-R-nzwLkKr7LVadN-J?usp=sharing)
 11) We would like to acknowledge the following resources that where helpful in completing this project:
     - We asked advice from Dr. Keogh about implementing heuristics and uniform cost search to our balance and load/offload operations.
     - We looked through [GeeksforGeeks](geeksforgeeks.org) for information on python libraries and how to use tkinter.